mads-mikkel/edu/docs/homestead/homestead.md

 ## Getting started
 We are almost ready to start the development of version 0.1, but first we need some infrastructure.
 This includes setting up a local database (LocalDB), an Integrated Development Environment (IDE) like Visual Studio/VS Code, and version control with Git/GitHub.
 These tools will help us manage our code, track changes, and test our features effectively.

-### Exercise: Create a Github repository and clone it to your computer
+### Exercise 01 [OPTIONAL]: Create a Github repository and clone it to your computer
 > **Purpose**: The purpose of this exercise is to familiarize you with the process of creating and managing a GitHub repository.
 By the end of this exercise, you will have a local repository connected to a remote GitHub repository, which will help you manage your code and track changes.